Spark4444/HTMLBundleMinifier/readme.md

 - **Command Line Interface**: Easy-to-use CLI with various options
 - **Interactive Mode**: Prompts for input when no arguments are provided
 - **TypeScript Support**: Built with TypeScript for better type safety and development experience
+- **Verbose Logging**: Detailed output during the minification process
+- **Bundling Option**: Bundles CSS and JS files without minification and uses prettier to format the final HTML
 - **File Auto-detection**: Automatically detects linked CSS and JS files in your HTML

 ## Installation